March '21 Update

 Volunteers have been hard at work on Phase 1 of the Stage Project.
 Key word here - "volunteers".
 Many islanders are giving their time and talents to further progress on the stage, and for that, we're very grateful.
 The current work happening is part of Phase 1.
-Phase 2 will proceed once we have a budget and funding is available.
-Learn more about the project phases.

 If you'd like to volunteer, there are jobs of every level that need hands - from staining wood to hammering and sawing.
-You don't need prior construction experience for many of the tasks.
-Just a desire to help and hands ready to work.
+You don't need prior construction experience for many of the tasks, just a desire to help and hands ready to work.

 Jep Burdock, a long-time islander and retired builder, is generously lending his expertise to the stage project.
 Many thanks to Todd Figenshow, Michael Grennell, and Scott Parker who are working with Rob Schroder, project manager, and Jep to keep island volunteers involved.
 Anyone who wants to volunteer should contact one of these individuals or email us at email@example.com to find out about volunteer opportunities.
-Be sure to fill out a Volunteer Waiver Form available by clicking HERE or at the site.
+Be sure to fill out a Volunteer Waiver Form available by clicking HERE (updated, 4/2019) or at the site.